 I had actually filmed the smaller Whangarei Falls but stupidly deleted the footage by accident.

-National Parks – The only National Parks that feature in the film are ‘Mt Cook National Park’ 2 scenes from Milford Sound National Park and a couple from Mt.Asiring.
+National Parks – The only National Parks that feature in the film are ‘Mt Cook National Park’ 2 scenes from Milford Sound National Park and a couple from Mt.Aspiring.

 Again if I had more time I would’ve sought all permissions to fly in Egmont, Tongariro and Abel Tasman National Parks.
 An opening pan-up shot of Milford Sound would’ve been great but with the airport so close there and another film crew shooting the next ‘Mission Impossible’ franchise it was impossible to achieve this.

 Time-lapse Tuning – Although my time-lapses are good if we’re talking professional level.
 Had I used a proper tracker and slider a more effective capture of the Milky-Way would’ve been possible and those extra 5% details can be noticed if you know what you’re looking for.
 However this would’ve meant carrying way more gear, more expensive baggage on flights and insurance.
-I did message a cinematography company called ‘Sryp’ who are funnily enough based in New Zealand.
-They couldn’t be bothered to lend me a simple 360 mini for my project.
-Would’ve been some good advertising for them oh well! 😉 In future Probably better to approach the small stockists and plug the small businesses rather than go straight to general enquiries minion that probably doesn’t understand the vision. /rant
+I did message a cinematography company called ‘Sryp’ who are funnily enough based in New Zealand, they couldn’t be bothered to lend me a simple 360 mini for my project.
+Would’ve been some good advertising for them – C’mon guys do your research! 😉

 Wildlife – New Zealand has some pretty cool and diverse wildlife.
 It would’ve been nice to capture something other than curious sea-gulls, ducks, sea-lions, sheep & cows.
 I’m thinking the likes of ORCA’s, Dolphins, Sharks.